Take a moment and imagine cutting your carbohydrate intake by 90 percent. It sounds incredibly challenging, but it is still possible.

-In one study, for example, 28 diabetic patients received a low-carbohydrate ketogenic diet for 16 weeks.
+For example, in one study, 28 diabetic patients received a low-carbohydrate ketogenic diet for 16 weeks.

-Not only did this lower his hemoglobin A1C levels, a measure of average blood sugar over a three-month period, by 16 percent, but most were able to reduce or discontinue diabetes medications.
+Not only did this lower his hemoglobin A1C levels, a measure of average blood sugar over three months, by 16 percent, but most were able to reduce or discontinue diabetes medications.

 It could benefit the health of the heart:

-Despite completely eliminating carbohydrates and eating large amounts of fat, a low carbohydrate / ketogenic diet may help protect the heart and reduce the risk of coronary heart disease .
+Despite eliminating carbohydrates and eating large amounts of fat, a low carbohydrate / ketogenic diet may help protect the heart and reduce the risk of coronary heart disease.

-One study found that after a ketogenic diet for 24 weeks decreased the total and bad cholesterol levels of low density lipoproteins, as well as triglycerides and at the same time increased the levels of good cholesterol of low density lipoproteins .
+One study found that a ketogenic diet for 24 weeks decreased the total and bad cholesterol levels of low-density lipoproteins, as well as triglycerides and at the same time increased the levels of good cholesterol of low-density lipoproteins.

-It is important to include only healthy sources of fat in your low carb and no carbohydrate diet plan to maintain optimal heart health.
+Including only healthy fat sources in your low carb and no carbohydrate diet plan is essential to maintain optimal heart health.

 Highly processed vegetable oils, for example, can fit into a diet plan without carbohydrates, but they are proinflammatory and should be limited to a heart-healthy diet.

-In addition, most research examines how a low-carbohydrate diet can affect heart health, but there is limited evidence of how a diet without carbohydrates could affect cholesterol and triglyceride levels.
+In addition, most research examines how a low-carbohydrate diet can affect heart health.
+Still, there is limited evidence of how a diet without carbohydrates could affect cholesterol and triglyceride levels.

-Dangers of the diet without carbohydrates (Diets very low in carbohydrates)
+Dangers of the diet without carbohydrates (Diets deficient in carbohydrates)

-Some research has found that diets without carbohydrates (or similar diets very low in carbohydrates such as the ketogenic diet) can cause side effects, complications or worsen symptoms in some people.
+Some research has found that diets without carbohydrates (or similar diets very low in carbohydrates, such as the ketogenic diet) can cause side effects, complications, or worsened symptoms in some people.

-Depending on factors such as your medical history, age, sex, activity level, body weight and genetic disposition, you can find a diet without carbohydrates that is very beneficial or very difficult to follow, and also the cause of certain negative reactions.
+Depending on your medical history, age, sex, activity level, body weight, and genetic disposition, you can find a diet without carbohydrates that are very beneficial or difficult to follow and cause-specific adverse reactions.

-Considering the potential dangers of diets without carbohydrates, it is generally very important to pay attention to how you feel when changing your diet, including seeking changes in your energy, sleep, moods, strength and digestion.
+Considering the potential dangers of diets without carbohydrates, it is generally essential to pay attention to how you feel when changing your diet, including seeking changes in your energy, sleep, moods, strength, and digestion.

 This is how you will finally reach the level of carbohydrates in your diet that works best for you personally.

-Below are eight possible dangers or symptoms that can be caused by greatly reducing carbohydrates in your diet:
+Below are eight possible dangers or symptoms that can be caused by significantly reducing carbohydrates in your diet:

 - Fatigue or lethargy.